8YBY8sd/cse15l-lab-reports/lab-report-4-week-8.md

 Small change:

 There is a small (<10 lines) code change that will make my program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets.
 First, it should print out the link from the "(" and ")" when there is a "(" and ")" after first "[" and "]" if it is valid in snippet 1.
-Second, if there are even numbers of "[", "]", "(", and ")" inside of "[" and "]", it should not print out the link after this "]" which is inside of "(" and ")".
+Second, if there are even numbers of "[", "]", "(", and ")" inside of "[" and "]", it should print out the link whick locate in the very middle of the this "[" and "]".

 ---